Why Life Insurance Is Important

 People get life insurance for various reasons.
 Here are several of the most common reasons you may buy a life insurance policy:

 • Protect your dependents: Financially protecting your family is one of the most common reasons for getting life insurance.
-The death benefit will ensure your family can maintain their quality of life while they recover from your passing.
+The death benefit will help your family maintain their financial stability while they recover from your passing.

 • Repay outstanding debts: Your life insurance death benefit may provide enough money to ensure your family can repay any debts you left behind, like a mortgage or student loans.
 This means you won’t leave your loved ones with a large bill they must work extra hard to repay.

-• Ensure business continuity: Your life insurance payout can guarantee the continuation of your business, even in your absence.
+• Ensure business continuity: Your life insurance payout can help support business continuity, even in your absence.
 Your business partner can use your death benefit to cover operating costs in your absence and potentially find a replacement.

 • Donate to charity: Many people have causes they’re passionate about.
 Your death benefit is a great way to make a final donation to your chosen charity or cause.

-• Improve your end-of-life arrangements: Some insurers allow you to accelerate part of your payout if you suffer from a terminal illness.
+• Improve your end-of-life arrangements: Some policies include an accelerated death benefit rider that may allow you to access part of the payout if you develop a qualifying serious illness or suffer from a terminal illness.
 You can use the extra cash to ensure your last months are as comfortable as possible.

 • Pay for funeral expenses: Funeral costs aren’t cheap.
 Fortunately, your death benefit can help your family cover the bill.